 While we’re talking about these statistics, companies everywhere are losing their customers due to the threat of data breach.
 Brands are losing something bigger than these numbers: their reputation and people’s trust.
 How then should business owners respond to this menace?

 Unfortunately, this would only happen in a perfect world.
 Consumers believe that brands must assume responsibility for keeping their information and assets safe.
 Thus, for brands, placing the blame on someone else would only stand in the way of implementing the proper measures to rectify the situation.

 Intensify your fraud protection measures.

-There is a way to combat security breach and phone scams in the call center.
+There is a way to combat security breaches and phone scams in the call center.
 The first step is to acknowledge that fraud is inherently part of all types of industries, including customer service.
 As long as people and money are involved in an undertaking, avoiding crimes completely is impossible.
 On the other hand, you and your contact center share the responsibility to keep agents away from an environment that allows fraudulent activities.

 Most agents are always trying to stay focused, do their job well, and help businesses grow.
 They know that as brand representatives, adopting a behavior that is consistent with the company’s core values is the key to a successful career.
 You should continue to foster an environment that lowers the risk of these people breaking their employer’s trust by setting up some limitations.
 For example, preventing employees from bringing personal devices on the production floor, limiting Internet accessibility, monitoring emails, and conducting proper training about security measures can discourage agents from committing fraudulent activities.

 The people in your team, whether they’re working in-house or from a separate location, make up your brand.
 They’re your biggest asset, but the trust and respect between you as the business owner and them as your employees must be mutual.
 Otherwise, your efforts to cultivate a great work culture will all be in vain.

 Contact Open Access BPO for call center and back office solutions guided by data security and GDPR compliance.